-An Internet connection is something we can’t imagine living without because we use for everything from getting information to booking a flight to ordering food.
-And if you like online gaming, a fast and stable Internet connection is a must-have.
-Even though your Internet speed depends on the package you bought from your provider, it can also depend on the cables that the provider used in their network infrastructure.
+What’s life without the internet?
+It’s hard to imagine a time when network cables weren’t keeping us connected.
+Now we rely on our internet connection for everything from getting information, to booking a flight, and even ordering food.
+And if you like online gaming, a fast and stable internet connection is a must-have.
+Even though your Internet speed depends on the package you bought from your provider, it can also depend on the network cables that the provider used in their infrastructure.

-The cost of Cat5E cables varies by manufacturer and length and you will probably get it for $0.20 to $0.30 per foot.
+The cost of Cat 5E network cables varies by manufacturer and length and you will probably get it for $0.20 to $0.30 per foot.
 Their frequency goes up to 100 MHz and the maximum cable length is 100m, their theoretical top speed is 1,000Mbps.
 And performance?
-They have less interference/crosstalk than Cat5 but more than Cat6.
+They have less interference/crosstalk than Cat 5 but more than Cat 6.

-Cat5E and Cat6 are backward compatible, which means that older Cat5E and Cat5 equipment can be used with newer Cat6 cables.
+Cat 5E and Cat 6 are backward compatible, which means that older Cat 5E and Cat 5 equipment can be used with newer Cat 6 network cables.

-Both Cat5E and Cat6 are made of twisted pair cables with copper wire (with 4 twisted pairs in each cable).
-Cat6 have less noise and crosstalk, and provide a performance of up to 250 MHz.
+Both Cat 5E and Cat 6 are made of twisted pair cables with copper wire (with 4 twisted pairs in each cable).
+Cat 6 network cables have less noise and crosstalk, and provide a performance of up to 250 MHz.
 This was achieved by using a spline in the wiring which isolates each of the four pairs of wire.
-However, regardless of whether a spline is used as a separator, Cat6 cables provide a near crosstalk or lower electrical interference in the transmission.
-With Cat6, the data rates in the transmission are higher and there are fewer errors.
+However, regardless of whether a spline is used as a separator, Cat 6 cables provide a near crosstalk or lower electrical interference in the transmission.
+With Cat 6, the data rates in the transmission are higher and there are fewer errors.

-Rhode Island Telephone can supply the technology needed for setting up a great Ethernet and Internet network that suit your requirements.
-We can help you determine what works better for you – Cat5E or Cat6 – and make sure that both your external and internal connections are meeting your expectations.
-Reach out to us for more information and visit our Youtube channel.
+Rhode Island Telephone can supply the technology needed for setting up a great Ethernet and internet network that suit your requirements.
+We can help you determine what works better for you – Cat 5E vs Ca t6 cables – and make sure that both your external and internal connections are meeting your expectations.
+Reach out to us for more information and visit our Youtube channel for more information.